keiya01/react-performance-testing/README.md

 renderCount.current // Editor will suggest `Text[]` and `Component`
 ```

 You can pass `{ComponentName: unknown or unknown[]}` type for the type argument.
-If you passed to the type argument, then the editor will suggest the correct type dependent on passed type.
+If you passed to the type argument, then the editor will suggest the correct type dependent on the passed type.

 ## Tips

 ### Performance

 This lib is using `Proxy` API to optimize testing speed.
 So you should use either `renderCount` or `renderTime` in a single test case.
-If you use both variables and you are testing large component, testing time will be a little slower.
+If you use both variables and you are testing a large component, testing time will be a little slower.

 ### Anonymous Component

-If you are using anonymous component, this lib doesn't work correctly.
+If you are using an anonymous component, this lib doesn't work correctly.
 To make this lib work correctly, you need to set the display name as bellows.

 ```js
 React.memo(function MemoComponent {